-Before you begin your journey as a student at the University of Fraser Valley, there are some things that you need to know that will help you make your life easier and possibly make informed decisions during your studies here.
+Before you begin your journey as a student at the University of the Fraser Valley, there are some things that you need to know that will help you make your life easier and possibly make informed decisions during your studies here.
 Here are the top 4 things you should know about UFV and the town of Abbotsford.

 #1 Two Main Campuses